Babymetal embarked on their first world tour in 2014 and took the Western world by storm.

 This creates a sonic mash well used to create songs that often sweeten the ear from the first listen in a way that only the Japanese know how to do.

 For example, the latest album Unfinished lasts just over 30 minutes and comes with very varied and intense songs.
-The beginning of the homonymous theme is introduced with brooding keyboard melodies and prominent bass, before distorted guitars and deep vocals enter the stage.
+The beginning of the homonymous song is introduced with brooding keyboard melodies and prominent bass, before distorted guitars and deep vocals enter the stage.

 These last few years have been a testing time for the Japanese “girl metal” band scene.
 Several bands ceased their activities and many of those that were not finished had various internal and external problems (as seen with Ladybaby).